Gorguts: Reformation and Colored Sands (2008–2014)

 In 2006, Steeve Hurdle asked Lemay to join Hurdle's band Negativa.
 Lemay accepted "on the condition that everything would be low key.
 It was all about having fun playing music for me.
 After a rehearsal Steeve pointed out that it would be cool to make a new Gorguts record to commemorate Gorguts' 20 years of existence.
 I was all for it and from that point the idea came to play with John (Longstreth – drums), Kevin (Hufnagel – guitar) and Colin (Marston – bass) and create a new record."

-In December 2008, a Gorguts demo track with guitar and programmed drums surfaced online, and Lemay himself confirmed an upcoming reunion with Colin Marston, Kevin Hufnagel, and John Longstreth.
-While the new Gorguts had been performing live and writing new material, Lemay said that the band would not be recording until "late fall" 2010 with a release date some time in 2011; In May 2012, Steeve Hurdle died from post-surgical complications.
+In December 2008, a Gorguts demo track with guitar and programmed drums surfaced online, and Lemay confirmed an upcoming reunion with Colin Marston, Kevin Hufnagel, and John Longstreth.
+While the new Gorguts performed and wrote material, Lemay said the band would not record until late fall 2010, with a 2011 release.
+In May 2012, Steeve Hurdle died from post-surgical complications.
 Legal issues surrounding the band's previous contract to Olympic Records delayed the release of the album.
-Olympic were taken over by Century Media, and Lemay wanted to renegotiate the band's contract.
+Century Media took over Olympic, and Lemay wanted to renegotiate the band's contract.
 "They agreed to, but in the end, we didn't see eye to eye on things and we mutually agreed it was better to go our separate ways.
 Dissolving the contract was a very time consuming and complicated legal affair."

-The band signed to Season of Mist and revealed that its forthcoming album would be titled Colored Sands, which was released on August 30, 2013.
+The band signed to Season of Mist and revealed that its forthcoming album would be titled Colored Sands, released on August 30, 2013.
 Inspired by Opeth and the album The Incident by Porcupine Tree, Lemay intended to write more progressive songs with longer running times and increased dynamics.
-The classical piece "The Battle of Chamdo" was written by Lemay on piano and recorded with a string quintet.
+Lemay wrote the classical piece "The Battle of Chamdo" on piano and recorded it with a string quintet.
 Colored Sands was nominated for a Juno Award.

 Pleiades' Dust (2014–2019)

 John Longstreth, whose schedule with Origin was incompatible with Gorguts, departed the band in 2014.
-His replacement was Patrice Hamelin, who had been performing live with Gorguts since 2011.
+Patrice Hamelin, who had perform live with Gorguts since 2011, replaced him.
 Lemay announced that Gorguts was working on a new album that would consist of one long song.
 Pleiades' Dust, the resulting EP, was released on May 13, 2016.
 It is a concept album about the House of Wisdom in Baghdad during Europe's Dark Ages, and is the band's first recording with Hamelin.

-On July 25, 2016, the band announced that they would be touring North America in October 2016 with Intronaut and Brain Tentacles in support of Pleiades' Dust.
+On July 25, 2016, the band announced that they would tour North America in October 2016 with Intronaut and Brain Tentacles to support Pleiades' Dust.
 Following this tour, Gorguts entered another period of relative inactivity.

+The band headlined a tour of the US in the late spring of 2017 with Defeated Sanity and Exist.